Death Note

 Authorship and Creation

-Death Note's screenwriter is recorded as Yoshihiro Izumi[4].
+Yoshihiro Izumi wrote the screenplay for Death Note[4].
 Cast members include Masataka Kubota[9], Kento Yamazaki[10], Mio Yūki[11], Hinako Sano[12], Reiko Fujiwara[13], and Megumi Seki[14].

 Publication

-Death Note's original language of film or TV show is recorded as Japanese[23].
+The original language of Death Note was Japanese[22].
 Genres include suspense film[5], detective fiction[6], and thriller[7].
+It was distributed by video on demand[23].

 Why It Matters

-Death Note ranks in the top 7% of japanese_television_drama entities by monthly Wikipedia readership (196 views/month).[2]
-It has Wikipedia articles in 11 language editions, a strong signal of global cultural recognition.[28]
+Death Note has Wikipedia articles in 11 language editions, a strong signal of global cultural recognition.[2]